soldat76/Tic-Tac-Toe/README.md

 * Initial release
 * Added a statement at the end to prevent application from closing immediately after a win or a tie
 * In the process of determining if the code can be shortened further

+### June 8 2017

+* Rearranged the numbering system to match the numpad on a keyboard